To ask the Minister for Women if she will make a statement on Government action to close the gender pay gap.

 The women in work index has found that closing the gender pay gap could boost the economy by £2 trillion, yet the UK Government have only shifted from 14th to 13th place on the index.
 Scotland has been a top performer on the gender pay gap in the UK.
 However, there is still a great deal more to do, including on greater pay transparency, increasing early years and childcare provision, and representation on public boards.
 The Scottish National party Government have committed to narrowing the gender pay gap by the end of this Scottish parliamentary term, and to tackling labour market inequalities.
 That is a bold aim and it must be matched by this Government.
 I call on the UK Government to go further than just auditing larger companies.
 Real action needs to be taken to ensure that those larger companies are taking the charge.
 Will the Minister support the SNP’s aim to lower the threshold to 150 employees and to introduce sanctions for employers who do not comply with the current law?
 Will she match the commitment made by the Scottish Government?

 The hon.
 Lady knows that last year was the first year for reporting gender pay gap figures and this is the second.
 Although I am impatient to get the gap closed, we have to acknowledge that it will take time for businesses and employers to close it.
 I would therefore like the data to settle, perhaps for another year or so, before we start looking at reducing the number of employees at which companies and businesses have to start reporting.
-We acknowledge that it is an extra bureaucratic responsibility for the businesses.
+We acknowledge that it is an extra bureaucratic responsibility for businesses.
 We want to make sure that the large employers are doing their best before we move it down, but I look forward to that work.

 Labour Members had 13 years to tackle the injustice of the gender pay gap but failed to do so.
 Will my hon.
-Friend join me in welcoming the steps that this Government have taken to tackle this historic injustice?
+Friend join me in welcoming the steps that this Government have taken to tackle this historical injustice?

 I am very grateful to my hon.
 Friend for her question.
 At this time in our nation’s great history, where the public expect us to collaborate and get on with our business and to perhaps lower the heat and anger in some of our debates, I very much hope that colleagues across the House will welcome the fact that 10,500 employers are complying with the law and meeting the expectation that they treat their female staff properly.
 I hope for more joy and collaboration across the House.